 - Pituitary adenomas

 - Tumors at the skull base or pineal region

 - Vascular abnormalities

 Educational information on these indications for Gamma Knife is available on the International Radiosurgery Association website.

-Gamma Knife Extend expands the treatment options for patients with tumors that are too large and/or critically located to be treated with conventional Gamma Knife.
-The difference with Extend compared to conventional Gamma Knife radiosurgery is the ability to break up the radiation treatment into four or five smaller doses of hypofractionated treatments using a mouthpiece frame that is repositional instead of the halo attachment.
+Gamma Knife Extend is a treatment option for patients with tumors that are too large and/or critically located to be treated with conventional Gamma Knife.
+The difference with Extend compared to conventional Gamma Knife radiosurgery is the ability to break up the radiation treatment into four or five smaller doses of hypofractionated treatments.
 Hypofractionated doses allow the treatment of these larger, critically located tumors, while minimizing the side effects to surrounding structures.
-Palmetto Health Gamma Knife Center is the first facility in the southeastern United States to install Extend.